adi2412/newsline/README.md

 Make a list of all the synset words gathered and find the synset for each.
 Need to figure out how to add activation functions for this.
+Make a Global Key List with all words and their synsetIDs along with their activation values.
+All words in the article get a default activation value of 1(or some other number).

 ## License